iker-gutierrez/Definite-Clause-Grammar-exercises/README.md

 false.

 ### 4.4.
 Conclusion
-The implemented prolog script has returned the expected answers for the queries:
+The implemented Prolog script has returned the expected answers for the queries:

 - sentence([an,apple,is,a,fruit], []). → true.
 - sentence([an,apple,is,an,animal], []). → false.